w3c/wai-curricula/content/content-author/multimedia.md

   * ensure sufficient contrast ratio for video text to enhance text readability
   * provide audio with as low background as possible to help distinguish foreground from background sounds
   * consider speaker visibility (including for lip reading and sign language interpretation)
-* ensure video content that does not flash more than three times in any one second
+* ensure video content does not flash more than three times in any one second
 * provide rationale for not including one or more alternatives to multimedia content

 #### Teaching Ideas for Topic